thealx-eech/fs2020LegacyInstaller/README.md

   NSIS 3.0 or newer

   Crypto plugin for NSIS

+  ReplaceInFile plugin for NSIS

+  StrRep plugin for NSIS

 You can generate JSON files for your airplane in "planeconverter" (available on github).